International School of Kabul

 The International School of Kabul (ISK) was a private co-educational K-12 school in Kabul, Afghanistan.
 Founded in 2003 as Kabul International Academy (KIA), the International School of Kabul provided a college-prep level U.S. (English speaking) curriculum to the children of expatriate families within the international development community and to repatriated and resident Afghans.
 A gift from the U.S. government in the form of a USAID grant in 2005 provided the necessary fiscal support to successfully expand the school, which was then re-chartered under the name ISK.
 The school closed in 2015.

-Historical Information
+Historical information

 In 2008, ISK became the first accredited K-12 school in Afghanistan under a full five-year accreditation issued by the Middle States Association of Colleges and Schools (MSA).
 Also in 2008, ISK received a twenty-year registration under the leadership of the former Minister of Education, Hanif Atmar, at a special signing ceremony conducted at the Ministry of Education.
-Former First Lady Laura Bush and former Secretary of State Condoleezza Rice both took a special interest in ISK during past visits to Kabul and met with administrative representatives of the school.
+Former First Lady Laura Bush and former Secretary of State Condoleezza Rice had both taken a special interest in ISK during past visits to Kabul and met with administrative representatives of the school.

-ISK was founded as Kabul International Academy under Peace Bridge International by Mr. David Michael.
-In 2005 the U.S. based parent organization, Oasis International Schools received an operational grant from USAID and the name of the school was changed.
+ISK was founded as Kabul International Academy under Peace Bridge International by David Michael.
+In 2005 the U.S.-based parent organization, Oasis International Schools received an operational grant from USAID and the name of the school was changed.